lix-project/lix-website/content/add-to-config.md

 ## Having Trouble?

+**One quick thing to check:** have you set `nix.package` anywhere in your configuration?
+If so, your configuration option will override the Lix module.
+You'll want to remove it, first -- or, if you're feeling savvy, point it to the provided Lix package.

-If you're having difficulty installing Lix, don't panic!
+**Otherwise:** If you're having difficulty installing Lix, don't panic!
 Hop on over to our [community page](/community), and check out the various ways to find help.